Virtual Resource Center for Public Health Emergency Preparedness

 - Promising Practices: a collection of ideas and activities that have been implemented and evaluated to varying degrees that have the potential to positively impact states in their pursuit of effective policy on public health emergency preparedness.

-- State Examples: In 2018, the National Governors Association Center for Best Practices (NGA Solutions) and the Centers for Disease Control and Prevention (CDC) hosted a public health preparedness workshop for governors’ senior staff, legislators and other state officials from six states.
-The purpose of the workshop was to develop policy approaches and strategic implementation plans that support effective preparedness for and response to public health emergencies.
-Teams from Arizona, Hawaii, Illinois, New Jersey, Oregon and West Virginia were competitively selected as the first year’s cohort.
+- State Examples: an archive of past state projects, including policy approaches and strategic implementation plans that support effective preparedness for and response to public health emergencies.
 Projects ranged from ensuring that public health is represented within the state fusion center to developing a playbook for legal authorities during a public health emergency.
-Resources from those projects are hosted here.

 - External Links: Additional documents, webinars and useful information from vetted sources that address additional policy topics such as isolation and quarantine practices and risk communication.